VinayN3gi/storeit/README.md

 # DropIt Website
 Authenticate using Appwrite to access your drive.Upload files via drag-and-drop or file picker.Create folders and organize your files.Click on files to preview them directly in the browser.
 A companion mobile application built with React Native + Expo is also available.
 Both web and mobile apps are seamlessly integrated via Appwrite.
+Link to mobile application repo https://github.com/VinayN3gi/dropItApp